 Modje

 Cape Verdean lamb or goat stew — slow-cooked with onions, tomatoes, peppers, white wine, and paprika into a rich braise.
 Served with rice and salad.
-The Cape Verdean island celebration dish.
+A Cape Verdean island dish for Sundays and celebrations.

 Modje (also spelled modjé) is the Cape Verdean braised goat or lamb dish, made for Sunday lunches and celebrations.
 The Portuguese braising technique combined with island spices.

-Tear into modje goat — fall-apart tender, in rich tomato-wine-paprika sauce, soft potato chunks.
-Bite: long-braised goat melts, the Portuguese-paprika-Mediterranean influence balances with island heat.
-Sunday celebration meal.
+Tear into the modje goat — fall-apart tender, in a rich tomato-wine-paprika sauce with soft potato chunks.
+Bite: the long-braised goat melts; the Portuguese paprika and Mediterranean notes meet the island's heat.
+A Sunday celebration plate.

 Long braising at low heat tenderizes tough goat.
 Wine adds acidity.
 Paprika is the Portuguese signature.